SC delivered verdicts in 215 cases during COVID-19 lockdown

 It said verdicts were delivered in 215 cases, out of which 174 were connected matters.

-Regarding the problem of technical glitches faced by lawyers during hearing through video-conferencing, an Supreme Court source said this is due to internet connectivity issues at the residences or offices of advocates.
+Regarding the problem of technical glitches faced by lawyers during hearing through video-conferencing, a Supreme Court source said this is due to internet connectivity issues at the residences or offices of advocates.

 The source said that Supreme Court judges, who are hearing matters through video-conferencing from their residences, have been provided with internet connectivity with speed of up to 100Mbps at their residences and they have not experienced any difficulties.